Exponentiating Higgs: Exponential interactions

 where the vacua are the ones of the free scalar theory coupled to the external source $J$.
+Comparison with (\ref{equation}) fixes the expression of $\langle0| T e^{-\alpha\phi(x_1)}\ldots e^{-\alpha\phi(x_k)}|0\rangle_{J}$.
 The fact that the normal ordering problem is the cause of some of the infinities arising in perturbation theory, suggests considering